fabio-echegaray/conformal-ring/readme.md

 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-Requires has been tested with versions of Python 3.6 or greater and PyQt 5.
+The software has been tested with versions of Python 3.6 or greater and PyQt 5.
 There are also some packages that this library depends on.
 For specifics, see requirements.txt.

 ## Setup
 `git clone https://github.com/fabio-echegaray/ring.git`